goswinr/Fesh/README.md

 ### Selection highlighting
 Selected text is highlighted in both code and output window.
 The count is shown in the status bar.

+### Font
+The default font is [Cascadia Mono](https://github.com/microsoft/cascadia-code).
+You can change it in the 'Settings.txt' file at `%APPDATA%\Local\Fesh\Settings.txt`.
+Or via the menu: About -> Open Settings Folder.

 ## Release notes